Haohan11/quizzical-trivia/README.md

 ## A trivia quiz Web App

  - Fetch questions from [OTDB API](https://opentdb.com/api_config.php)
- - Use useState hook only
+ - Use useState and useEffect hook
+ - See this repository on Scrimba - https://scrimba.com/scrim/cNPWWJAB